olechiw/Hot67-Bluetooth-Scouter/README.md

 # BluetoothScouter
-A bluetooth scouting application for the HOT Robotics team, using firebase, 7 bluetooth phones in constant connection, and a wireless LTE network to scout teams, load them into json, update the remote database.
+A bluetooth scouting application for the HOT Robotics team, using firebase, 7 bluetooth phones in constant connection, and a wireless LTE network to scout teams, load them into json, and update the remote database.

-For a browser for the firebase database, try here: https://github.com/pianist1119/BluetoothScouterPits/

-Note for setup: All email/password stuff is configurable, but you must build the server with your google-services.json to use this with YOUR firebase database.
+### app
+viewer application with (currently hardcoded) calculated values, graphs, etc.
+### scouter
+the client application, use six of these in tandem with server to collect data
+### server
+app for consolidating the data into one place and uploading it over 4G or whatever